-l, , hereby ac knowledge that I am eighteen years of ag e or older.
-I further acknowledge that I ful ly understand the contents of this release and that I am signing it voluntaril у. of personal injury, illness or do internship activities.
-I underst eath which is inherent in my partic and that medical insurance and re sility.
-I further understand that I ar m at Wallace Community College, I am aw cipating in EMS classroom, laboratory, clin sponsibility for payment of medical bills in m responsible for all vaccinations, includir nical and field ncurred during laboratory, clinical or field into officials, agents, representativ ernship activities, I hereby agree to es, clinical sites, and employees fr cicipation in the program.
-This rele h I might assume in participating in classr o release Wallace Community College and om any liability for any type of illness or i ease will remain in effect for the duration l its instructors, njury which is Student Signa ture Date Witness Signa ture Date
+I,, hereby a cknowledge that I am eighteen years of age or older.
+I further acknowledge that I fully understand the contents of this s release and that I am signing it voluntarily.
+As a student of the Emergency Medical Services Program at Wallace Community College, I am aware of the risk f personal injury, illness or death which is inherent in my participating in EMS classroom, laboratory, clinical and field internship activities.
+I understand that medical insurance and responsibility for payment of medical bills incurred during ne program are my responsibility.
+I further understand that I am responsible for all vaccinations, including hepatitis B, nat are required for program admission.
+Upon full awareness and consideration of the risks whilaboratory, clinical or field internship activities, I hereby agree to officials, agents, representatives, clinical sites, and employees for incurred to me during my participation in the program.
+This releasence in the Emergency Medical Services Program. to release Wallace Community College and its instructors, from any liability for any type of illness or injury which is Student Signature Date Witness Signature Date